Our Lady of Lourdes Tarro - Environmental Investigation

 An investigation Report (DSI) containing additional information relating to next steps, such as recommendations for any further investigation or management actions that may be required was released in December 2019 to the school community.

 The report did not identify any elevated risk of exposure to PFAS to children, staff, and other people using OLOL Primary School from surface and near surface soils, surface water, tank water, produce, and groundwater.

-The report identified that PFAS is likely to be migrating offsite via surface water (stormwater) (the primary migration pathway) and groundwater and therefore further investigation was recommended and commenced in January 2020.
-The works involve:
+The report identified that PFAS was likely to be migrating offsite via surface water (stormwater) (the primary migration pathway) and groundwater and therefore further investigation was recommended.
+The works involved:

 - Additional testing of soils and surface water (stormwater) within the investigation area; and